Soda lime chemistry and co₂ absorption

 • Production increases with low fresh gas flows, higher absorber temperatures, and absorbents containing strong bases (NaOH/KOH), and with dry absorbent.

-• Clinical relevance: nephrotoxicity demonstrated in animals; human risk is low with modern absorbents and adherence to recommended practice.
+• Clinical relevance: nephrotoxicity demonstrated in animals, human risk is low with modern absorbents and adherence to recommended practice.

 How can carbon monoxide be produced in an anaesthetic circuit and what are the clinical implications?